We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - does not have a filter replacement indicator

-Best for air quality indications: Winix 5500-2 Air Purifier with PlasmaWave
+Best smart fan speed: Winix 5500-2 Air Purifier with PlasmaWave

 - features an air quality indicator